eja/eja/README.md

 If you are running any recent Debian or derivative it should be enough to run:

     sudo apt-get install eja

+If luarocks is available:

+    sudo luarocks install eja

 Othewise: